SRMANISH/agent-milo/README.md

 ---

-**Agent Mira** represents the future of real estate technology, combining cutting-edge AI with intuitive design to create an unparalleled property search experience.
+**Agent Milo** represents the future of real estate technology, combining cutting-edge AI with intuitive design to create an unparalleled property search experience.